umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-between-regions/index.md

 # Migrate between regions

-When you create an project on Umbraco Cloud, you can decide to host the project in one of two regions: EU or US.
+When you create a project on Umbraco Cloud, you can choose to host the project in one of two regions: *West EU* or *East US*.

 In some cases, you might want to migrate your project(s) from one region to another.
 This article will outline the steps to do this.

-The guide will use an example where a Cloud project is moved from the EU region to the US region.
+The guide will use an example where a Cloud project is moved from the EU West region to the US East region.

 ## Prerequisites

 - Admin access and deployment rights on the project that is to be migrated.
-- Git installed locally as well as a Git client like *Git Bash*.
+- Git is installed locally as well as a Git client like *Git Bash*.
 - A local setup that can run an Umbraco instance.
 Learn more about this in the [Requirements](../../../Fundamentals/Setup/Requirements/) article.

 :::note
-In order to follow this guide it is highly recommend that you have experience with Git and running git commands through a commandline tool.
+To follow this guide, it is highly recommended that you have experience with Git and running git commands through a command line tool.
 :::

 ## Prepare your projects

-The first step in this process, is to create a new Umbraco Cloud project on the region where you want to move your existing project to.
+The first step in this process is to create a new Umbraco Cloud project in the region you want to migrate your existing project to.
 In this case that will be the US region.

-This is done by selecting **East US** from the **Region** dropdown when setting up the Cloud project.
+This is done by selecting **East US** from the **Region** dropdown when creating the Cloud project.

 INSERT IMAGE HERE!

-The new project on the US region will run the latest version of Umbraco CMS, Umbraco Forms and Umbraco Deploy.
+The new project in the US region will run the latest version of Umbraco CMS, Umbraco Forms, and Umbraco Deploy.
 You will need to ensure that the project you are migrating is running the exact same version of each product before initiating the migration process.

 Find more details on how to upgrade your project in the [Upgrades](../../Upgrades/) documentation.